| our offer to you |

 This time you will see more detail and have some of the tasks explained, and you will have the chance to move frames of bees, see how a hive works and what we can do to help the bees throughout the year.
 All equipment is provided.

-Maximum 5 people, Wednesday PM and Saturday PM.
-Price £45 per person
+Maximum 5 people, Dates to be confirmed.
+Price £50 per person

 Stage 4: Rent a Hive

 This lets you keep bees for a year without a major commitment.
 You will look after one of our hives, asking for advice whenever you need it.
 You will get a jar of honey a month, and really get to understand the fascinating life of bees (and beekeepers!)

 You will also have to join the Branch, in so doing, getting insurance and the monthly magazine, ‘Bee Craft’, thus broadening your knowledge.
 You can attend the Apiary any Wednesday and Saturday PM.
 Price £100, plus branch membership of £50